musical direction by Jon Lorenz

 age appropriate: The entire family will enjoy FESTIVAL.
 5 years and up.

-Bryan's credits at Lamb’s Players include WIT, Around the World in 80 Days, The Music Man, The Book of the Dun Cow, The Glory Man, Harvey, An American Christmas, Godspell, The Fantasticks, Hello, Dolly!, Mix it Up and Hip Pocket (Lamb’s Educational Outreach) Regional: Man of La Mancha & Parade (Cygnet Theatre), The Threepenny Opera (Crooked Finger Jake), Joseph and the Amazing Technicolor Dreamcoat (Judah), Sideshow (Jake), and Little Shop of Horrors (Audrey 2).
+Bryan's credits at Lamb’s include OZ, You Can't Take It With You, WIT, Around the World in 80 Days, The Music Man, The Book of the Dun Cow, The Glory Man, Harvey, An American Christmas, Godspell, The Fantasticks, Hello, Dolly!
+Regional: Parade (Jim Conley), Man of La Mancha (Sancho), The Threepenny Opera (Crooked Finger Jake), Joseph and the Amazing Technicolor Dreamcoat (Judah), Sideshow (Jake), and Little Shop of Horrors (Audrey 2).
 Bryan now works full time as lead singer of The Routine, a Rock N' Roll band based in San Diego.
-You can find them at www.Theroutineband.com
+You can find them at www.Theroutineband.com.

 Joanne Barber (Parker) is excited to share in the holiday celebration in her debut in Festival of Christmas.
 She has been active in theatre since she was eight, with some of her favorite roles including "Becky" (Adventures of Tom Sawyer), "Violet Beauregarde" (Willy Wonka), and "Mrs. Beaver" (Narnia).
 She has performed with JCompany in Xanadu, Junior Theatre's recent production of The Sound of Music, as well as CYT's Annie Get Your Gun, Honk, Anne of Green Gables, Cinderella, and Jungle Book.
 Joanne has also performed at Knott’s Berry Farm, Irvine Spectrum, and Seaport Village.